open-cloud/open-cloud.github.io.old/3_operator.md

 ansible -i opencloud-install/ansible/hosts onlab-oc-compute -m command -u ubuntu -s -a "/usr/bin/virsh net-destroy default"
 ```

-### Configure switches
+### Configure Switches

 All internal switches need to be configured in OpenFlow mode and point
 to OpenVirteX.
-For the *br-int* switches on the compute nodes, you can
+For the *br-int* switches on the compute nodes, do this
-do this by running the following Ansible command (replace HOST and
+by running the following Ansible command (replace HOST and PORT by the
-PORT by the correct values):
+correct values):

 ```
 ansible -i ansible/hosts onlab-oc-compute -m command -ubuntu -s -a "/usr/bin/ovs-vsctl set-controller br-int tcp:HOST:PORT"